 A recommended approach to start a brand name selection process is:

-Identify few broad and basic boundaries for brainstorming.
+Identify a few broad and basic boundaries for brainstorming.
 Educate your Core Team on the product nature, positioning, value, and target audience.
-Do not put too much details and limitations even if it results in ideas far from what you imagined.
+Do not put too many details and limitations even if it results in ideas far from what you imagined.
 Keep the natural subconscious creativity flow.